Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Background and Motivation

 \subsection{Unique Properties and Challenge}

-This {\em token streaming} problem bears some resemblance to the traditional video/audio streaming problem.
-That said, our token streaming problems have several distinct characteristics. \begin{itemize} \item Unlike video/audio streaming, increasing the bitrate for transmission does not increase rendering quality. \item Sequence needs to be strictly maintained so that one lost token could block future rendering.
+This {\em token streaming} problem bears some resemblance to the traditional streaming problems, but they have several distinct characteristics. \begin{itemize} \item Unlike video/audio streaming, increasing the bitrate for transmission does not increase rendering quality. \item Sequence needs to be strictly maintained so that one lost token could block future rendering.
 In contrast, video/audio may skip frame~\cite{salsify} under loss. \item The minimal bandwidth requirement for the network is much lower since text data are much smaller than audio (150Kbps) and video (>1Mbps). \end{itemize}

 Given these properties, we believe that in order to render tokens smoothly even under unstable networks, a robust token streaming method should prevent the problem of lost packet blocking subsequent arrived tokens rendering.
 For this to happen, a moderate increase in total sent data is acceptable.
-The main challenge we face is intermittent connectivity, rather than not having enough bandwidth to send all the data as the average bandwidth usually stays over 100Kbps even when the network is unstable~\cite{reboost}.
+The main challenge we face is intermittent connectivity, while the average bandwidth could stay over 100Kbps even when the network is unstable~\cite{reboost}.
 Moreover, we could add redundancy without suffering from quality drops.
-However, traditional redundancy methods still fall short since retransmission often happens when all packets containing one token are lost.